cseanburns/personal_knowledge_mgmt/src/10-library-sources-part-2.md

 The default results list is to show articles that are published more recently.
 I can change this default sorting method so that
-WoS sorts based on sources that have the highest citations first.
+*WoS* sorts based on sources that have the highest citations first.
 Once I do this, I can go to the right side, and look at the **Times Cited** link and see which articles have been cited the most.
-This is what makes WoS a citation database.
+This is what makes *WoS* a citation database.
-We don't have to use WoS as a citation database, but this is what really separates WoS from many other scholarly databases.
+We don't have to use *WoS* as a citation database, but this is what separates *WoS* from many other scholarly databases.

 Theoretically, each one of these citing articles should be related to the article that is cited by them.
-I can them peruse these citing articles to help me find, perhaps, even more relevant sources of information.
+I can them peruse these citing articles to help me find even more relevant sources of information.

 Instead of basic search, we can search by author, cited reference, and more.
-If you click on the big question mark button in WoS, you'll find a guide on how to use WoS.
+If you click on the big question mark button in *WoS*, you'll find a guide on how to use *WoS*.
-The guide includes some tips on the use of various search operators, including the *near* operator as well as the Boolean operators.
+The guide includes some tips on the use of various search operators, including the *NEAR* operator as well as the Boolean operators.

 Remember that *Web of Science* doesn't offer direct access to content, but notice that there is this **Full Text @ W. T. Young** link